Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Introduction

-First, we construct a minimal degree \( d \) simplicial map from a closed orientable \( n \)-manifold to \( \mathbb{S}^n \), where \( n \geq 1 \) (cf. Theorem \ref{theorem:main1}).
-Specifically, this involves creating a degree \( d \) simplicial map from a \( (2\max\{|d|,1\}) \)-facet colored triangulation of \( \mathbb{S}^n \) to the standard \( 2 \)-facet colored triangulation of \( \mathbb{S}^n \).
-These triangulations are shown to be the minimal possible for a degree \( d \) simplicial self-map of \( \mathbb{S}^n \) (cf. Corollaries \ref{corollary:main} and \ref{corollary:main2}).
+The outline of this article is as follows: Before moving on to the main result (cf. Theorem \ref{theorem:main2}), involving self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$, of this article, we prove an easy result concerning the construction of a minimal simplicial degree $d$ map from a closed orientable PL $ n $-manifold to $ \mathbb{S}^n $, where $ n \geq 1 $ (cf. Theorem \ref{theorem:main1}).
+Specifically, this involves creating a degree $ d $ simplicial map from a $ (2\max\{|d|,1\}) $-facet colored triangulation of $ \mathbb{S}^n $ to the standard $ 2 $-facet colored triangulation of $ \mathbb{S}^n $.
+These triangulations are shown to be the minimal possible for a degree $ d $ simplicial self-map of $ \mathbb{S}^n $ (cf. Corollaries \ref{corollary:main} and \ref{corollary:main2}).